kyang5/coursedescriptions/source/graduate/mscs.rst

 Course work is strongly recommended over the thesis option, especially for those not planning on a research-oriented career.
-Many students pursuing the thesis option, therefore, would be considering a PhD program at another institution.
+Many students pursuing the thesis option, therefore, would be considering a Ph.D. program at another institution.

 Students wishing to do a thesis should discuss this option as early as possible with the GPD.

-Theses may involve research in purely theoretical computer science (for example, development or analysis of algorithms), or may involve development of a software package, or may involve instrumentation, measurement and analysis of existing systems (for example, studying network performance).
+These may involve research in purely theoretical computer science (for example, development or analysis of algorithms), or may involve the development of a software package, or may involve instrumentation, measurement, and analysis of existing systems (for example, studying network performance).
-Because of this wide range, there is no one formal course in research methods.
+Because of this wide range, there is no one a formal course in research methods.
 Courses in the restricted-electives list above contain a significant component of area-specific integrated research-methods material.
 Students interested in writing a thesis are strongly urged to seek